edoz90/AugmentedSSD/README.md

 # AugmentedSSD
-Augmented Reality App for SSD exam
+Augmented Reality App for SSD exam.

 ## How To
 To build the application run: